-Damp meter reading indicating rising damp Marketing by: www.1stAssociated.co.uk 0800 298 5424 depends Rising damp upon various components including the porosity of the the structure, supply of water and the rate of evaporation of the material, amongst other things.
-Rising damp can come from the ground, drawn capillary by action, to varying degrees of intensity and height into the materials above.
+damp depends Rising various components including the porosity of the structure, the supply of water and the rate of evaporation of the material, amongst other things. can come from ground, drawn capillary action, to varying degrees of intensity and height into the materials above.
 Much evidence points towards there being true rising damp in only very rare cases.

-Rising damp defined:
+Rising damp